amorales145/Azure-Soc-and-SIEM-Lab/README.md

 (NOTE: All workbooks must be added in the same way.
 The steps are all the same)

 16	MS Sentinel Incidents
-- Go to MA sentinel – Analytics – import – select sentinel- analytics-rules.json file
+- so to MA sentinel – Analytics – import – select sentinel- analytics-rules.json file
 (NOTE: Within MS Sentinel’s SIEM you can manage all security incidents with detailed information and functionality.